ashaypatel/ad-brain-regions-study/02_ambient_correction/README.md

 # CellBender Scripts

-This directory contains the **CellBender scripts** used to correct ambient RNA contamination It also serves as a **step-by-step tutorial** for running the pipeline.
+This directory contains the **CellBender scripts** used to correct ambient RNA contamination.
+It also serves as a **step-by-step tutorial** for running the pipeline.

 ---